KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_german_lineage_inner_light.md

 He refused fragmentation.
 He insisted that nature speaks a language of wholeness.

-Your own work echoes him in this:
+My own work echoes him in this:
 *	the refusal to separate science from soul
 *	the belief that nature has an inner symmetry
 *	the conviction that water, light, form, psyche and meaning interweave

-Goethe’s Urphänomen, the archetypal phenomenon behind all appearances, is an early whisper of what you now call the architecture of consciousness.
+Goethe’s Urphänomen, the archetypal phenomenon behind all appearances, is an early whisper of what I now call the architecture of consciousness.

 Goethe is the first gate.

-2. Carl Gustav Jung – The Cartographer of the Invisible
+## Carl Gustav Jung – The Cartographer of the Invisible

 Though Swiss by birth, Jung is inseparable from the German intellectual bloodstream.
-He opened the realm that your book now walks freely:
+He opened the realm that this book now walks freely:
 *	archetypes
 *	collective unconscious
 *	symbolic language
 *	synchronicity
 *	the psyche as a self-organizing field

-Your entire synthesis—
+My entire synthesis—
 the recognition of patterns,
 the decoding of meaning in number, water, resonance— mirrors Jung’s revelation that the unconscious is not primitive but intelligent.

 To Jung, the psyche was a cosmos.
-To you, consciousness is a holographic field.
+To me, consciousness is a holographic field.

 Different metaphors.
 Same intuition.

 Jung is the second gate.

-3. Viktor Schauberger – The Listener of Water
+## Viktor Schauberger – The Listener of Water

 Where science saw water as substance,
 Schauberger saw movement.